-The owners of the Horner House have applied to the City to put in place a HRA and related By-law to protect and preserve the Horner House as an important part of Surrey's heritage, and to become eligible for financial incentives available from the City for the maintenance of the building.
+The owners of the Heppell House have applied to the City to put in place an HRA and related by-law to protect and preserve the Heppell House as an important part of Surrey's heritage and to allow the House to become eligible for financial incentives available from the City for its restoration and ongoing maintenance.

-The HRA By-law is not subject to a public hearing requirement as a change in use or density is not being proposed.
-In accordance with Section 966 (8.1) of the Local Government Act, Council may give three readings to the HRA By-law and adopt the By-law at the same Council Meeting.
+The HRA By-law is not subject to a public hearing as a change in use or density is not being proposed.
+In accordance with Section 966 (8.1) of the Local Government Act, Council may give readings to and adopt the By-law at the same Council Meeting.

-Once the HRA By-law is given final adoption, the City Clerk will arrange to have the HRA executed and, in accordance with Section 966 (9) Local Government Act, will send a notice to the responsible Provincial Minister and file a notice of the HRA on the title of the land at the Land Title Office.
+Once the HRA By-law is adopted, the City Clerk will arrange to have the HRA executed and, in accordance with Section 966 (9) Local Government Act, will send a notice to the responsible Provincial Minister and file a notice of the HRA on the title of the land at the Land Title Office.
 A copy of the HRA will also be sent to the property owners.